 Image compression with Cool-chic¶

-Encoding your own image is achieved by using the script coolchic/encode.py
+Encoding your own image is achieved by using the script coolchic/encode.py.

 (venv) ~/Cool-Chic$ python coolchic/encode.py \